tidepool-org/data-science-handbook/instructions/pull-request-process.md

   * Is the code well organized well and do you have good test coverage?

   * Does the style follow the Data Science Team's guidelines?
+* Were you specific about what you would like to be reviewed and how you would like the code to be reviewed?

 ## Reviewer Checklist
 When reviewing someone else's code, be sure to check that: